ARUP-NGS/StrainConstructMer/README.md

     * Genome size within 10% of min and max for species or genus (only used for *Acinetobacter*, *Staphylococcus*, and *Enterococcus*)

+## Preparing a Release

+Software is released in the Dev, Cert, Prod enviroment.
+To release a verion do the following

+1. Create a Branch
+2. Rename the `StrainConstructMer` python file and `Class` to include the release name
+    1. Example. `StrainConstructMer_DEV`
+3. Create a release on `github`
+4. Download `Zip` File and install through plugin TS interface
+5. Run test on command line
+___